GawerMayank/i-PassManager/README.md

 ## Technologies Used

--React: A JavaScript library for building user interfaces.
+- React: A JavaScript library for building user interfaces.
--Vite: to initialize the react app.
+- Vite: to initialize the react app.
--React Toastify: A notification library for React.
+- React Toastify: A notification library for React.
--Tailwind CSS: A utility-first CSS framework for quickly building custom designs.
+- Tailwind CSS: A utility-first CSS framework for quickly building custom designs.
--UUID: A library for generating unique identifiers.
+- UUID: A library for generating unique identifiers.

 ## Local Storage